This section demonstrates the features of multiscale principal

 The toolbox includes the

-and parameter information between the disk and the GUI.
+about transferring signal and parameter information between the disk

 The aim of multiscale PCA is to reconstruct, starting from a multivariate signal and using a simple representation at each resolution level, a simplified multivariate signal.
 The multiscale principal components generalizes the normal PCA of a multivariate signal represented as a matrix by performing a PCA on the matrices of details of different levels simultaneously.
 A PCA is also performed on the coarser approximation coefficients matrix in the wavelet domain as well as on the final reconstructed matrix.
 By selecting the numbers of retained principal components, interesting simplified signals can be reconstructed.

-Since you can perform multiscale PCA either from the command line or using the GUI, this section has subsections covering each method.
+Since you can perform multiscale PCA either from the command line or using the app, this section has subsections covering each method.

 This example uses noisy test signals.
 In this section, you will:

 Load a multivariate signal.

 Display the original and simplified signals.